 We tried soups, salads (I love both), rice and beans, and of course the “pastel de bacalhau”.
-The cod fish has a unique and delicious taste in Portugal.
+The codfish has a unique and delicious taste in Portugal.
 All the dishes that have the fish are amazing and we do recommend you to try.

 Please, in your trip schedule set one special day to enjoy seafood and fish.
-You are in Lisbon, in front of the Atlantic Sea, with people that knows how to cook.
+You are in Lisbon, in front of the Atlantic Sea, with people who knows how to cook.
 So sit and eat like a king!